LegacyNsfw/ArduinoVpw/Mega2560/README.md

 I relied on the bus monitoring extensively during the development of PCM Hammer.

 The ThanielPlusLedShield directory contains basically the same thing but with some added code to visualize messages on an Adafruit 5x8 RGB LED shield.
-It's not tremendously useful but it is kind of have some hint about what's happening on the VPW bus.
+It's not tremendously useful, but it is kind of nice to have some hint about what (if anything) is happening on the VPW bus.

 I have never used this code to send VPW messages, but Thaniel's original code was able to read the flash memory of a PCM, so it seemed to work pretty well.
 This version is missing a flash kernel (M68k code that